Default Font Size Icon

 Pharmacy Technician

-Wenatchee Valley College Pharmacy Technician Program is a Washington State Board of Pharmacy Approved Program, a recognized program by the Pharmacy Technician Certification Board, and a candidate for American Health System Pharmacists (ASHP) National Accreditation.
+Wenatchee Valley College Pharmacy Technician Program is a Washington State Board of Pharmacy Approved Program, a recognized program by the Pharmacy Technician Certification Board, and an accredited American Health System Pharmacists (ASHP) National Accreditation.

-PTCB Logo in navy blue ASHP Candidate Logo blue, white and orange
+PTCB Logo in navy blue ASHP Accredited Logo blue, white and orange

 The Pharmacy Technician Program at Wenatchee Valley College prepares students to pass the Pharmacy Technician Certification Exam (PTCE) to become a Certified Pharmacy Technician (CPhT).